 And speaking of, here are a few of the other casseroles I’ve blogged about that are beloved by my family:

-On to the Cheer for Shepherd’s Pie Casserole Recipe
+How to make the Shepherd’s Pie Casserole

 Firstly, I preheat the oven to 375 degrees Fahrenheit.